MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

         * **#[table_name].field_name[%attribute].prepend**
         * ***#[table_name].field_name[%attribute].prepend**

-    * If the indicated prepend field does not exist in the record then it will be added to the record.
+    * If the indicated prepend field does not exist in the record, then it will be added to the record.
-    * If the field value is a list and the prepend value is not a list then the prepend value will be prepended to each value in the list.
+    * If the field value is a list and the prepend value is not a list, then the prepend value will be prepended to each value in the list.
     * Add an asterisk, '*', to the front of the tag to interpret the prepend value as a list.

-        * When the prepend value is a list the behavior is more complicated.
+        * When the prepend value is a list, the behavior is more complicated.
-        * For each value in the field value list the prepend value in the prepend list at the same index will be prepended to the field value.
+        * For each value in the field value list, the prepend value in the prepend list at the same index will be prepended to the field value.
         * Examples:

             * field_value = ["a", "b"]  prepend_value = ["c", "d"]  result = ["ca", "db"]